 Comparing Gold Futures and Physical Gold

 Leverage in gold futures can amplify both gains and losses, making them a high-risk, high-reward investment.
 In contrast, physical gold retains its value over time and is considered a safer, long-term investment.
-However, physical gold does not generate cash flow or dividends, while gold futures can be highly volatile, offering potential for significant short-term returns.
+However, physical gold does not generate cash flow or dividends, while gold futures can be highly volatile, offering the potential for significant short-term returns.

 Risks of Gold Futures